donalthurley/articles/bitcoin.md

 It was never intended as a solution for normal system usage as it has been applied in cryptocurrency.

 Remember Bitcoin was the very first cryptocurrency.
-In the early days the developers would have wanted to attract people to use this new technology and fees would have been a great disincentive.
+In the early days the developers would have wanted to attract others to use this new technology and fees would have been a strong disincentive.
 They would also have been aware that they needed to protect the new network from bad actors.
-As a result, it is understandable that they might have opted for a solution which used computing resources like the one proposed for deterring spam emails.
+As a result, it is understandable that they might have opted for a solution which used computing resources just like the one proposed for deterring spam emails.
 Then combining the computing resource usage with the idea of coin minting to kickstart the network the early participants could use their own computers and earn Bitcoin rewards as compensation.
 I don't think they would ever have anticipated the exponential growth in usage that has led to the colossal energy waste we see today where only highly expensive and specialized GPU and ASIC hardware can now compete for those rewards.